fhdsl/Ethical_Data_Handling_for_Cancer_Research/docs/05-Data_Ethics.md

 To have an understanding of current theories about how to best deal with our research ethic conundrums it is helpful to be aware of the history of biomedical research in general.

-Most regulations of biomedical research stems from historical ill treatment of research participants.
+Most regulations of biomedical research stem from historical ill treatment of research participants.
 This has taken many forms from outright ill intent, to much more well-intended but **neglectful** research practices often due to a lack of awareness of the potential consequences.
 This has been especially difficult more recently as our potential to create and share data has dramatically expanded.

 ### Historical incidences:

-Here are a couple of famous historical examples of medical research that was performed in a harmful manner.
+Here are a couple of famous historical examples of medical research that were performed in a harmful manner.
 These incidences have shaped policy about ethical research, in terms of advocacy for informed consent (more on that in the next section), as well as recognition for the role of social injustice in research.

 1. [Tuskegee syphilis trial](https://www.mcgill.ca/oss/article/history/40-years-human-experimentation-america-tuskegee-study):
 A study in Tuskegee, Alabama about the outcomes of untreated syphilis in Black males (1932-1972) in which the patients were told they were being treated but were in fact not being treated [@mcvean_40_2019].